 If nothing works for you, I would recommend you to view the Kodi error log file at last.
 Kodi log will help you determine what’s exactly causing the problem.

-Dependencies are, well, what the addons depend upon to fetch the streams to you on Kodi.
-From my experience, I can tell you that the occurrences of the error ‘failed to install dependency’ are not frequent.
+Dependencies are, well, what addons depend on to provide streams to you on Kodi.
+From my experience, I can tell you that the error “failed to install a dependency” does not occur frequently.
 But, when you do run into it, you will want to have a solution handy.
-One or the other above troubleshooting methods have worked for me at different times.
+The above troubleshooting methods have worked for me at different times.
 I see no reason why they shouldn’t fix the issue for you.
-If you have any questions or suggestions, let me know through the comments section below.Disclaimer - FireStickTricks.com do not host or link to copyright-protected streams.
+If you have any questions or suggestions, let me know through the comments section below.Legal Disclaimer - FireStickTricks.com does not verify the legality or security of any add-ons, apps or services mentioned on this site.
+Also, we do not promote, host or link to copyright-protected streams.
 We highly discourage piracy and strictly advise our readers to avoid it at all costs.
 Any mention of free streaming on our site is purely meant for copyright-free content that is available in the Public domain.
 Read our full disclaimer.